oraxen/oraxen_geyser/README.md

 - Resource pack conversion/CustomModelData
 - Some Entity Flags
 - Structure block UI

+## TODO
+- Add support for 3d models (Kind of done)
+- Add support for java resource pack to bedrock on the fly (DONE)
+- Add custom block thingies(Done-ish)
+- fix bugs

 ## What can't be fixed
 There are a few things Geyser is unable to support due to various differences between Minecraft Bedrock and Java.
 For a list of these limitations, see the [Current Limitations](https://github.com/GeyserMC/Geyser/wiki/Current-Limitations) page.